kebaldwi/ansible_lab_v1/LabGuide.md

         dest: "~/ansible_lab_v1/review_configs/{{ inventory_hostname }}.config"
 ```

-The next task does the same for the access switch group.
+The next two tasks do the same for the access switch group.
+The first task renders the base config using the [access_config.j2](templates/access_config.j2) template, and the final task renders the [telemetry_config.j2](templates/telemetry_config.j2) template.

 ```
     - name: Access Config Render